WesGrove/-/Lesson Plan Checklist.md

 		- [x] Useful Expressions
 	- [x] Characters: Radicals (40) & Numerals
 	- [x] Comprehensive Pinyin Pronunciation Practice (the roadblock i seem to be coming up against here is that I am embarrassed to practice tones and talking out loud.
 I need to suck it up.
-OR if that's genuinely impossible, )
+OR if that's genuinely impossible, suck it up anyway as theres no way to learn to speak a language without speaking)
 - [ ] Lesson Refresher 1
 - [ ] LR 2
 - [ ] LR 3